 - or wilfully destroy

 a protected tree without written consent.
 You could be fined a substantial amount for carrying out work to protected trees without consent.
-GOV.UK has more information explaining the legislation governing TPOs and tree protection in conservation areas.
+GOV.UK has more information explaining the legislation governing Tree Preservation Orders and trees in conservation areas.

 Report unauthorised tree work